Table of Contents

 We then passed the Families First Coronavirus Response Act, which included money I secured to provide small businesses loans.
 Then the Coronavirus Aid, Relief, and Economic Security (CARES) Act was passed on March 27th.
 This included important language to provide for cash assistance for Americans and expands Unemployment Insurance eligibility.
 We also passed the Paycheck Protection Program and Health Care Enhancement Act, an interim funding package to replenish funds for small business loans and for hospitals and coronavirus testing.
 Most recently, the House of Representatives passed the Heroes Act, a historic package to provide immediate relief to families – through additional cash assistance to families, unemployment benefits, and a national coronavirus testing strategy.
 The Heroes Act is awaiting action in the Senate.

-The State Department is currently advising against all international travel for Americans.
-For more information on the State Department’s worldwide “Level 4” travel advisory, please see here.
+Travel Advisories related to COVID-19 vary by country.
+Full details from the State Department can be found here.
 If you are traveling, I encourage you to sign up for alerts through the State Department’s Smart Traveler Enrollment Program so you are easier to locate in case of an emergency.

 If you are a veteran and need assistance accessing Department of Veterans Affairs (VA) medical facilities, please visit www.va.gov/coronavirus for the most up to date information.
 Guidance for your facility’s operating status can be found through the facility locator here: https://www.va.gov/find-locations.
 If you are experiencing symptoms, please call medical facility or call MyVA311 (844-698-2311, press #3 to be connected).
 For more details, see my Veterans’ Resources page.